History of DMT

 Partial Hospitalization Program – At Asheville Recovery Center we offer a partial hospitalization program for clients who need post-residential treatment as well as for clients who need primary treatment but are unable to enroll in inpatient programs.
 Our PHP track offers a variety of therapeutic services and benefits to individuals in early recovery from substance addiction.
 Our day program is full-time, offering all of the clinical hours provided in residential treatment (from 9 am to 5 pm) with the benefit of allowing clients to return home to a structured sober living environment at night.
 This gives individuals the opportunity to build a community of peers and practice life skills, such as cooking, cleaning, and self-care, while still participating in immersive and intensive clinical addiction and trauma treatment.

 Outpatient Rehabilitation – During intensive outpatient treatment, clients live at home or in a sober living residence which can help keep them accountable for their recovery commitment.
 Our staff coordinates with local, reputable sober living homes to ensure that our clients are living in a safe place and that their needs are being met, even when they are not at clinical sessions.
 During this time, clients are also encouraged to become involved in local twelve-step fellowships, to find sponsors, and to begin working the steps of recovery through participation in these groups.
 IOP is a place where clients can process their experiences in twelve-step fellowships and support one another in those individual journeys.

 Addiction is difficult to overcome alone.
-If you feel that you or a loved one is struggling with DMT abuse, our specialists are on standby and ready to help.
+If you feel that you or a loved one is struggling with DMT abuse, our DMT addiction treatment center is on standby and ready to help.
 Call (828)383-0784 and speak with an addiction expert today.